Why Choose Cedars-Sinai Marina del Rey Hospital for Ulnar Nerve Decompression?

-At Marina Del Rey Hospital we have the best team of board-certified hand surgeons.
+At Cedars-Sinai Marina del Rey Hospital we have the best team of board-certified hand surgeons.
 Equipped with state-of-the-art technology they will help you recover lost functions.
 Ulnar nerve decompression is a procedure that treats pain, restores function, strength, and flexibility of your arms and fingers.

 The ulnar nerve passes through the cubital space around the elbow and this nerve is usually associated with the funny bone experience when you tap your elbow.
 Due to an injury or a tumor, around the ulnar nerve, there will be excess pressure and stretching that results in numbness or tingling sensation of the ring or small fingers, dysfunction of hand muscles, pain in the forearm and on the inner side of the elbow.
 This condition is also called cubital tunnel syndrome or entrapment of the ulnar nerve or compression/entrapment neuropathy.